-Bit 7 SSBY Description 0 When a SLEEP instruction is executed in active mode, a transition is made to sleep mode. value) When a SLEEP instruction is executed in subactive mode, a transition is made to subsleep mode.
-1 When a SLEEP instruction is executed in active mode, a transition is made to standby mode or watch mode.
-When a SLEEP instruction is executed in subactive mode, a transition is mad watch mode. e to
+Bit 7 SSBY Description 0 When a SLEEP instruction is executed in active mode, a transition is made to sleep mode. (initial value) When a SLEEP instruction is executed in subactive mode, a transition subsleep mode. on is made to 1 When a SLEEP instruction is executed in active mode, a transition is made standby mode or watch mode.
+When a SLEEP instruction is executed in subactive mode, a transition watch mode. on is made to